 There is a statute of limitations when filing for a refund.
-In general, when filing your 2014 tax return, a claim for refund of excess withholding credits must be made no later than April 18, 2017.
-A claim for refund of all other excess payments and refundable credits must be made by April 17, 2018.
-(The claim is considered to be made on the day your tax return is postmarked.)
-If you file your 2014 tax return after the statute of limitations has expired, no refund will be issued.
+In general, a claim for refund must be made by April 20, 2020 (Nov.
+14, 2020 if the original return was filed under extension).
+The claim for refund is considered to be made on the day your tax return is postmarked.
+If you file your 2016 tax return after the statute of limitations has expired, no refund will be issued.